Hellobird/StatusLayout/README.md

 # StatusView

-A layout that makes it easy to manage different status view
+A layout that makes it easy to manage different status view for Android

-# How to use
+# How to us

 In the layout